eddiethedean/structparse/RELEASING.md

 # Releasing to PyPI

-This document explains how to release a new version of `structparse` to PyPI.
+This document explains how to release a new version of `formatparse` to PyPI.

 ## Quick Release